Internships and Careers

 What is the process for getting credit for my internship?

-To start the process, fill out the student application form and turn it in with your résumé and copy of your DegreeWorks to Dr. Dillon Mahoney.
-The best time to do this is in the semester proceeding the one in which you wish to intern.
-You do not need to have secured an internship at this point.
+Ok, so you’ve decided to do an internship!
+Fill out the Student Application Form and turn it in with your résumé and copy of your DegreeWorks to Dr. Dillon Mahoney.
+The best time to do this is after you have discussed your interests and decided which organization to intern with.

 Credit will not be provided for past internship experiences.